 Since our childhood summer meant some freedom.
 No school, days in the Sun, outside and no worries about homework.
 Even though, as adults we have to work in summer and there is no extended time of just living into the day, we still love summer.
 No wonder that we want to hold on to summer and our comfy summer clothes as long as possible.
 Especially, the flowy summer dresses and skirts.
 This post is devoted to get more wear out of your favorite summer skirt.
 The photos show suggestions of how to style summer skirts for fall without looking off-season and without feeling thermal cold stress.

 Keep the work dress code in mind

-In most work places, the dress code is a bit looser in summer than other seasons.
+In most workplaces, the dress code is a bit looser in summer than other seasons.
 It serves to accommodate employees during the heat of summer.
 Everyone knows that summer heat is a dressing challenge.

-Get more wear out of summer clothes
+Get more wear out of summer skirts

 The key tricks to wear summer skirts in fall